phisko/kengine/README.md

 One of the main goals of this engine is to be as runtime-extensible as possible, while also allowing developers to perform type-based metaprogramming for things such as serialization or object inspection.

 To make this possible, a "ComponentFunction" mechanism is in place.
-A `ComponentFunction` is a function pointer registered provided to the `EntityManager`, which matches a given `Component`.
-It will typically a function template's specialization for that `Component`. `ComponentFunctions` are provided by calling `registerComponentFunction`, and can then be accessed through `getComponentFunctionMaps`.
+A `ComponentFunction` is a function pointer provided to the `EntityManager`, which matches a given `Component` for a given functionality.
+It will typically be a function template's specialization for that `Component`. `ComponentFunctions` are provided by calling `registerComponentFunction`, and can then be accessed through `getComponentFunctionMaps`.

 The framework is a bit hard to wrap one's head around, so here is an example of a final use case: